 Below are a few tips which will hopefully help you manage your time a little better.

 1.Keeping your workspace organized is a good place to start.
 It will reduce the amount of time spent looking for papers, staplers, calculators, etc. on a cluttered desk or workstation.

-2. Take a tip from this salt lake city plumber: prioritize and deal with the most emergent work first.
+2. Take a tip from this expert in water damage south florida: prioritize and deal with the most emergent work first.
 Each morning it can be helpful to make a list of the day’s activities, this way your work can prioritized.
 If time becomes short, then less important tasks can set aside, and the more important ones can given priority.

 3. Start off with a short list of the most important things that need completing that day.
 This is good time management practice, as this way when you have completed the tasks on top of the list, you can always add new activities.
 This works better than starting with a long list and feeling that you have not achieved much at the end of the day.

 4. Once you have written your list, you need to decide how much time you will allocate to each task you need to do that day.
 Decide what you want to accomplish and be aware that some jobs are bigger than others and will require more time allocating to them.
 Setting a time limit for each task is a good idea.

 5.Time management also involves deciding how much of the day you will use for leisure activities.
 Taking some time to yourself to can make you more productive when you are working.
 You can also use your leisure time as a focus to motivate you to finish your job.